jquinby/jekyll-now/about.md

 ---
 Completed, most recent at the top:

+_Symbol or Substance?: A Dialogue on the Eucharist_, Peter Kreeft
 _The Spiritual Life: Eight Essential Titles_, Henri Nouwen  (mostly complete)
 _The Lonely Man of Faith_, Joseph Soloveitchik
 _The Genesee Diary_, Henri Nouwen